Top 10 Must Have Websites for Homeschooling in 2020

-This is a list of great websites for homeschooling or for parents who want to supplement a public or private school curriculum.
-I've only included websites that provide high quality educational content covering language arts, math, science, social studies, and more.
+Homeschoolers are familiar with many of the excellent educational tools available online to supplement learning.
+Now with the Coronavirus pandemic keeping millions of kids out of school, harried parents need these tools to supplement a public or private school curriculum.
+For this list, only websites that provide high quality educational content covering language arts, math, science, social studies, and more are included, so you can use them with confidence.
 Some of these websites are free while others require a paid subscription.
 The prices listed here are subject to change.

 Time4Learning.com is a full online curriculum for kindergarten through 12th grade.
 It can be used as a sole curriculum or as a supplement.
 The Language Arts and Math are typically animated and interactive.
 However, the other subjects like science are mainly text based.
 The text based lessons have lots of quizzes to ensure students understand the material.
 There are some science related interactive activities in addition to the text based lessons.
-A subscription costs $25 a month for the first student and $15 for each additional student.
+A subscription costs $19.95 a month for the first K-8 student and $15 for each additional student.
+High schoolers cost $30 a month.

 BrainPop and BrainPop Jr